jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 - Take a moment to examine the code.
 - See if you can determine where the `H1` is being rendered as well as the 2 cards

-- The instructor will ask you to post your answer in a thread
+:thumbsup: Click on the thumbs up when you're done.

-:thumbsup: Click on the thumbs up when your done.
+- Slack you're answer in the thread created by the instructor

 <hr>